-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent PN1114C Medical Surgical I 6 60 90 30 PN1113C
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent PN1114C Medical Surgical I 6 60 90 Semesters 1-2 & Concurrent with NUR1142 & PN1115C

 This course provides the student with information regarding common acute and chronic medical and surgical conditions relating to the cardio-vascular, muscular-skeletal, nervous, skin and sensory systems including the management, needs and specialized nursing care of patients with these conditions.
 Common alterations in patients with psychological disorders are also discussed.
 Signs and symptoms, diagnostic tests, and treatment for each condition are covered.
 Principles of nutrition and pharmacology integrated throughout the course.
 Students are required to implement concepts related to the Quality and Safety for Nursing Education (QSEN) competencies and the nursing process.
 The clinical experience provides the student with the opportunity to participate in the planning, administering, and evaluating care of patients with complicated disorders of all systems of the body.
 Emphasis is placed on the development of confidence in performing nursing skills, skills in group planning for patient care, and the utilization of all available hospital and community resources for meeting the total needs of the patient.